shreyansh26/Order-in-Chaos/README.md

 # Order-in-Chaos

-Our app aims to provide cover both before and after the disaster.
+This app aims to help people both before and after natural disasters.

 ## The features include -